XiaSu0919/diam-webdemo/README.md

 ### Object Interaction

-- **Hover**: Objects highlight with thicker edges and appear in facility panel
+- **Hover**: Objects highlight with thicker edges and appear in object panel
 - **Click**: Select objects for persistent highlighting
 - **View Button**: Focus camera on selected object
 - **Return to Bird's Eye**: Reset to overview perspective